 panies of the New Orleans militia have volunteered their services and will leave shortly.
+The military enthusiasm has reached a high pitch A resolution has been offered in the Board of Assistant Aldermen appropriating \$100,000 for the protection of the city against invasion.

-The military enthusiasm has reached a high pitch on the 29th ult. from New York, with ordnance and ordnance stores for Fort Taylor.
-The supplies were very extensive, and embrace all the appliances REJOICING AT THE SOUTH
+Advices from Havana state that Messrs.
+Rost and Yancey sailed for Europe on the 7th inst. in the on the 29th ult. from New York, with ordnance and ordnance stores for Fort Taylor.
+The supplies were very extensive, and embrace all the appliances